 Buoyancy systems designed to reduce vortex-induced vibration (VIV) and lower overall drag offer minimal improvements when compared to devices like fairings which streamline the flow past a tubular.

-An older alternative buoyancy concept for mitigating vortex-induced vibration (VIV) in high currents consists of staggering buoyancy so that slick and buoyed joints are alternated.
-This method can sometimes provide modest suppression but testing has shown it to be unreliable for most high current situations.
-Recently alternative buoyancy systems such as those based upon helical grooves or Saguaro cactus-type longitudinal protrusions are concepts that have been proposed for reducing drag and VIV of drilling risers.
-The problem with these concepts is that the fundamental physics of high Reynolds number vortex shedding from long tubulars, as well as test data recorded by the concepts’ respective manufacturers, contradict marketing claims about the efficiency of their products.
+An older alternative buoyancy concept for mitigating vortex-induced vibration (VIV) in high currents consists of staggering buoyancy so that slick and buoyed joints are alternated.1 This method can sometimes provide modest suppression but further testing has shown it to be unreliable for most high current situations.2 Recently alternative buoyancy systems such as those based upon helical grooves or Saguaro cactus-type longitudinal protrusions (axial ridges) are concepts that have been proposed for reducing drag and VIV of drilling risers.2,3 The problem with these concepts is that the fundamental physics of high Reynolds number vortex shedding from long tubulars contradict marketing claims about the efficiency of their products.

 One of the challenges with testing VIV suppression and drag reduction for drilling risers is that they normally encounter very high (super-critical) Reynolds numbers.
 Since Reynolds number is proportional to both diameter and current speed, the ocean currents of greatest interest produce very high Reynolds number flow which is difficult to test with a flexible cylinder under controlled laboratory conditions.
 While some have attempted to promote devices based upon low Reynolds number and short cylinder tests, the information below illustrates why these test results can be misleading.

 - Re ≤ 100,000 (less than 0.2 knots)